Minor Sparsifiers and the Distributed Laplacian Paradigm: Introduction

 \end{restatable} \begin{restatable}{theorem}{LowerBound} In the \congest~model of computation, solving Laplacian systems to accuracy $ \epsilon \leq \tfrac{1}{2} $ requires at least $\widetilde{\Omega}(n^{1/2} + D)$ rounds of communication. \end{restatable} We give several applications towards designing hybrid algorithms for graph problems in the \congest~model.
 Specifically, by combining our Laplacian solver with interior point methods \cite{M16,CMSV17}, we obtain the first algorithms for exact computation of maximum flows, bipartite matchings, and negative-weight shortest paths that run in a sublinear number of rounds in the \congest~model on sparse graphs (Section~\ref{sec:Implications}).

-At a high level, we build our \congest~model algorithm by first building a parallel / PRAM algorithm for solving Laplacian systems that only works with minors of the original graph, and show that one round of communication necessary in our algorithm (such as matrix vector multiplication) between neighbors on a minor can be simulated in the original graph in $\tilde{O}(\sqrt{n}+D)$ rounds.
-Previous methods for computing low stretch spanning trees and approximate maximum flows \cite{GKKLP15} use a similar notion of considering a graph on clusters of nodes in the original graph, however we believe that we are the first to work explicitly with the notion of minors.
+At a high level, we build our \congest~model algorithm by first building a parallel/PRAM algorithm for solving Laplacian systems that only works with minors\footnote{In fact, our algorithm deals with $\rho$-minors~(Definition~\ref{def:Minor}), which can be thought of as minors with congestion $\rho$, where $\rho \geq 1$ is a parameter.
+However, for the sake of simplicity, we refer to them as minors throughout the informal discussions of our techniques in the introduction and overview.} of the original graph, and show that one round of communication necessary in our algorithm (such as matrix vector multiplication) between neighbors on a minor can be simulated in the original graph in $\tilde{O}(\sqrt{n}+D)$ rounds.
+Previous methods for computing low stretch spanning trees and approximate maximum flows \cite{GKKLP15} use a similar notion of considering a graph on clusters of nodes in the original graph, however -- to the best of our knowledge -- we are the first to work explicitly with the notion of minors.
 We are optimistic that our approach based on minor vertex sparsifiers may provide a general framework for designing \congest~model algorithms with near optimal complexities.

 The main backbone of our algorithm for solving Laplacian systems that works with minors only is the parallel Laplacian solver of \cite{KLPSS16}.
-This algorithm eliminates onto Schur complements of the original graph while adding edges, leading to graphs that are not minors of the original graph.
+This solver relies on sparse spectral approximations of the Schur complements of an $n \times n$ matrix, which can be thought of as a smaller matrix that preserves the solutions of linear systems on a subset of coordinates in $[n]$.
+At a high level, the algorithm eliminates onto (sparse) Schur complements of the original graph while adding edges, leading to graphs that are not minors of the original graph.
 To resolve this, a major contribution of this paper is an efficient parallel algorithm to construct a spectral sparsifier for a Schur complement which is a minor of the original graph.
 While the existence of such a minor spectral sparsifier was known \cite{LS18}, the algorithm required sampling a random spanning tree, and hence could not be implemented in parallel.
-We instead show that a large batch of edges may be independently sampled via approximate leverage scores, providing an arguably simpler and more direct analysis than \cite{LS18}.
+We instead show that a large batch of edges may be independently sampled at the same time using leverage scores (Definition \ref{def:lev}), providing an arguably simpler and more direct analysis than \cite{LS18}.